Gasoline Alley by Jim Scancarelli for July 17, 2009

 17. Avatar

-jumbobrain almost 15 years ago
+jumbobrain over 15 years ago

 wow, this storyline is inspiring the most longwinded posts EVER.
 For me, frankly, there are too many hateful self-righteous hypocrites counting themselves as the purest of Christian for me to buy into any organized faith.
 But having said that, I think the core messages of Christianity (and most faiths) are true and good and I don’t think it’s inappropriate to put them in a comic strip.